guydou/dj_secrets_loader/README.md

 The result will be a dictionary that it's keys are the filenames in docker secret folder ('/run/secrets/') and the value is the content of that file

+I am using os.scandir so it not supported in python 2.7